oemof/oemof-solph/doc/model_description.rst

 	Example:

-	* The input of PowerToGas or PowerToHeat-units will be connected to a energy bus while the output will be connected to a resource 	(gas) or a energy bus (thermal)
+	* The input of a PowerToGas-unit will be connected to an electrical bus while the output will be connected to a gas-bus
+    * The input of a PowerToHeat-unit will be connected to an electrical bus and the output will be connected to a thermal-bus

 *Busses*

-	Busses will have an associated sink, source and/or components and connections to other busses.
+	Busses can have an associated components which can be of types:

+    * Sink: can be a consumer or a demand
+    * Source: can be feedin of renewable energies
+    * Storage: can be electrical Storage
+    * Transformer: can be an powerplant

+	More over busses can have connections to other busses of same type.
 For every bus the bus energy(carrier)-balance must hold.
-	This is for example the electrical demand(sink) of a electrical bus must equal electrical output of the components(transformers), and the electrical netto exchange.
+	This is for example the electrical demand(sink) of a electrical bus must equal electrical output of the components (e.g.transformers), and the electrical netto exchange with other busses connected.
-	The same can be applied for thermal busses.
+	The same can be applied for thermal busses or gas busses.
+Note that this definition holds for coal or biomass busses as well, even if there are no storages and connections to other busses.
+If components do not exist they can be omitted.

 	A bus can be connected to the input or output side of components.